etherlinkcom/token-deployments/README.md

 This repo contains token contracts to be deployed on Etherlink Mainnet by the Etherlink team.
 This project is a hardhat project built on the [template](https://docs.layerzero.network/v2/developers/evm/create-lz-oapp/start) provided by LayerZero.

 The token deployments, including addresses, can be found under `deployments/` and are summarized as follows:
-- `WXTZ`: Wrapped XTZ, exchange XTZ for WXTZ 1:1.
+- `WXTZ`: Wrapped XTZ, exchange XTZ for WXTZ 1:1 on Etherlink.
+This should be deployed as a [classic OFT](#classic-ofts).
+- `tzBTC`: Wrapped BTC, the contract owner can influence the supply of the token on Etherlink.
+This should be deployed as a [custom OApp](#custom-oapps).

 ## Setup